influxdata/docs-v2/content/v2.0/reference/glossary.md

 A data type with two possible values: true or false.
 By convention, you can express `true` as the integer `1` and false as the integer `0` (zero).
+In [annotated CSV](/v2.0/reference/syntax/annotated-csv/), columns that contain boolean values are annotated with the `boolean` datatype.

 ### bucket